Cruciate ligament rupture Vienna

 "All-in-side" technique using hamstring tendon

-I remove the semitendinosus tendon through a 2-3 cm long skin incision just above the popliteal fossa (= post-medial tendon removal).
-This allows me to spare a cutaneous nerve (infrapatellar ramus) which is damaged in up to 10% of cases by conventional harvesting.
-This can result in a loss of sensitivity on the inside of the lower leg.
+The tendon is removed through a 2-3 cm long skin incision just above the popliteal fossa (post-medial tendon removal).
+This spares a cutaneous nerve (infrapatellar ramus), which is damaged in up to 10 % of cases with conventional methods, which can lead to loss of sensitivity on the inside of the lower leg.

 ADVANTAGES OF THIS TECHNOLOGY